onja-org/w2_js_foundations/04_js_console.md

 document.body.style.fontFamily = "Comic Sans MS"
 ```

+Don't worry, these changes only affect *your current view* of the webpage.
+They are local to your browser and will disappear if you refresh the page. :)

 ### Understanding What Just Happened

+We are interacting with the **Document Object Model (DOM)** (perhaps you remember this from earlier learning material), which is how browsers represent webpages as objects.

 - Every HTML element becomes a JavaScript object
 - You can find elements using `document.querySelector()`